African All Stars Transfer News & Rumours: Tottenham waiting to sign AC Milan's Kessie for free

 Meanwhile, Arsenal are demanding around £20 million for the 22-year-old after rejecting two bids from an unnamed European club.

-The Ghanaian descent has found it difficult to play regular first-team football in Mikel Arteta’s team and he is in the final year of his contract.
+The player, born in England to Ghanaian parents, has found it difficult to play regular first-team football in Mikel Arteta’s team and he is in the final year of his contract.

 West Ham move for Guinea’s Bayo